z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 The second key detail the reader needs to understand is concept of the [interrupt mode 2](https://www.z88dk.org/wiki/doku.php?id=library:interrupts#im_2) "identifier byte supplied by the interrupting peripheral".
-On the Spectrum the interrupting peripheral, the video hardware, doesn't supply this indentifier byte.
+On the Spectrum the interrupting peripheral, the video hardware, doesn't supply this identifier byte.
 It essentially arrives as a random number from 0-255, and this is the reason Spectrum programs need to build a specifically configured vector table when using interrupt mode 2.
 This is hinted at in the [second